Are you looking to own your commercial property?

 - Lower monthly payments than most traditional loans, offering fixed-asset financing for an entire 20-year term

 These benefits are only multiplied if the loan is accessed through a knowledgeable lender.
-However, before you begin your search for the right SBA 504 loan specialist, you should probably first ensure that your business qualifies for it.
+However, before you begin your search for the right SBA 504 loan specialist, you should first ensure that your business qualifies for it.
 Eligibility requires that your for-profit, non-publicly traded business has:

 - A tangible business net worth (including affiliates) that does not exceed $15 million